NBISweden/workshop-python/README.md

 A course fee of 2000 SEK will be invoiced to accepted participants (includes the study material, coffee/fika and lunches).

-> NOTE: Uppsala University cannot invoice individuals.
+> NOTE: NBIS cannot invoice individuals.

 # Related Courses